keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 ## Okay, Fine.
 But At Least I Can Sweat Out The Toxins, Right? …RIGHT?!

 I can not tell you how many times I had hung over students in my studio.
-And, yes, you can absolutely tell if they’re drunk or hungover because their sweat smells like the bottle of Jack they crawled into the night before.
+And, yes, you can absolutely tell if they’re drunk or hungover because their sweat smells like the bottle of Jack into which they crawled the night prior.

-But, before you head out to the sauna though hear me out.
+But, before you head out to the sauna, hear me out.

 ### Sweating

 You have two different kinds of sweat glands.
 1. Eccrine Glands: They are found throughout your body and are activated when body temperate rises, like in a hot yoga class.
 Kat Haegberg noted, “They secrete sweat that’s mainly made up of water and salt.
-And that’s what actually exiting your body when you work up a sweat in yoga—water and salt.
+And that’s what actually exiting your body when you work up a sweat in yoga -— water and salt.
 The purpose of eccrine glade sweat is to help regulate your body temperature, not unload toxins.”[^46]
 2. Apocrine Glands: They are located in concentrated areas of the body (read: armpits and groin).
 Heagberg added, “They’re activated when we’re stressed, and secrete sweat that’s mainly comprised of water and fat (and tend to produce a noticeable oder once it comes in contact with the bacteria on your skin).[^47]

 Sure, some other stuff gets in there as well.